Skip to content

 Hard limits: 3,000 tasks, 10 custom fields, 20 dependencies per project.

 Bottom line: Planner Premium is a lightweight task manager, not an enterprise PPM platform.
-For organizations that have invested in Project Online's governance capabilities, Planner Premium represents a downgrade, not a transition.
+For organizations that have invested in Project Online's governance capabilities, this change represents a downgrade, not a transition.

 Microsoft offers Project Server Subscription Edition (PSSE) as a perpetual option for organizations needing stronger portfolio capabilities.